 How much does camp cost?

-GLLM uses fee levels for our pricing model, which is explained in detail here.
+GLLM uses fee levels for our pricing model.
 GLLM believes everyone should have the opportunity to attend camp, there are options for those requesting financial assistance.
 Please check with your congregation as many offer scholarships.
 In addition, GLLM has scholarships available.
 To apply, fill out the online form or print a GLLM Scholarship Application to include with your mailed camp registration or contact the camp office at 320-796-2181.

 When is my balance due?